 This section describes the Source Control Program for Existing Development Phase II Permit requirements, as well as the city's planned compliance activities.
-There are no requirements or planned activities under the 2013-2018 Phase II Permit.

 Section S5.C.8 of the 2019-2024 Phase II Permit requires the city to apply operational and structural BMPs, and treatment BMPs if needed, to existing sources, inspect and enforce BMP implementation at commercial and industrial properties, apply and enforce local ordinances at sites, and implement practices to reduce polluted runoff from pesticide, herbicide, and fertilizer applications.
 The specific Phase II Permit requirements are as follows: